High-fructose corn syrup

-High-fructose corn syrup (HFCS), also known as glucose–fructose syrup, and isoglucose, is a sweetener made from corn starch.
-As in the production of conventional corn syrup, the starch is broken down into glucose by enzymes.
-To make HFCS, the corn syrup is further processed with the enzyme D-xylose isomerase to convert some of its glucose into fructose.
+In food science and food engineering, high-fructose corn syrup (HFCS), glucose–fructose syrup (Note: As with the term glucose syrup, "glucose-fructose syrup" also includes compositionally similar syrups not made from corn starch, e.g. from Jerusalem artichoke where the inulin naturally provides a high fructose content.
+A related term, also used in this context, is high-fructose syrup.) or isoglucose (Note: Refers to any glucose-fructose syrup produced by isomerization of glucose.
+Also high fructose starch syrup.) is a sweetener made from corn, typically produced via industrial applications of enzyme.
+Conventional corn syrup is first produced by enzymatic break down of corn starch into glucose, part of which is further converted into fructose using D-xylose isomerase.
 HFCS was first marketed in the early 1970s by the Clinton Corn Processing Company, together with the Japanese Agency of Industrial Science and Technology, where the enzyme was discovered in 1965.

-As a sweetener, HFCS is often compared to granulated sugar, but manufacturing advantages of HFCS over sugar include that it is cheaper.
+As a sweetener, HFCS is often compared to granulated sugar, but manufacturing advantages of HFCS over sugar include that it is cheaper, especially as it can be directly pumped with less labor involved.
 "HFCS 42" and "HFCS 55" refer to dry weight fructose compositions of 42% and 55% respectively, the rest being glucose.
 HFCS 42 is mainly used for processed foods and breakfast cereals, whereas HFCS 55 is used mostly for production of soft drinks.

 The United States Food and Drug Administration (FDA) states that it is not aware of evidence showing that HFCS is less safe than traditional sweeteners such as sucrose and honey.
+As of 2026, there is no scientific consensus that fructose or HFCS impacts cardiometabolic health when substituted for sucrose.
 Uses and exports of HFCS from American producers have grown steadily during the early 21st century.

-Food
+Uses

 In the United States, HFCS is among the sweeteners that have mostly replaced sucrose (table sugar) in the food industry.
 Factors contributing to the increased use of HFCS in food manufacturing include production quotas of domestic sugar, import tariffs on foreign sugar, and subsidies of U.S. corn, raising the price of sucrose and reducing that of HFCS, creating a manufacturing-cost advantage among sweetener applications.
 In spite of having a 10% greater fructose content, the relative sweetness of HFCS 55, used most commonly in soft drinks, is comparable to that of sucrose.
 HFCS provides advantages in food and beverage manufacturing, such as simplicity of formulation, stability, and enabling processing efficiencies.

 HFCS (or standard corn syrup) is the primary ingredient in most brands of commercial "pancake syrup," as a less expensive substitute for maple syrup.
 Assays to detect adulteration of sweetened products with HFCS, such as liquid honey, use differential scanning calorimetry and other advanced testing methods.